Table View: Table View accommodation

 The Southern Entrance to Table View on the R27 is marked by the Dolphin Beach hotel, a popular holiday resort.
 A growing number of accommodation suppliers have sprung up over the years in Table View and surrounds.
 Lodging for BnBs, apartment complexes, and self-catering and backpacker (or hostels) accommodation has also seen some growth in recent years.
 As accommodation has become highly competitive thus the general quality of the Table View accommodation suppliers in the suburb has increased rapidly.
 Many kitesurfers and cultural travelers looking for summertime beach and wind along with cultural experiences are turning to budget-friendly boutique backpackers' accommodation in the area of Blouberg or Table View.

 Education

 Table View's primary public schools are Table View Primary School and Table View High School.

-Nearby suburbs such as Sunningdale boast private schools such as Elkanah, Generations, and Parklands College.
+Nearby suburbs such as Sunningdale boast private schools such as Elkanah, Generations, Blouberg international, and Parklands College.

 The German International School Cape Town provides bus services from Table View to its main campus in Tamboerskloof.